Embarg0o/Embarg0o/README.md

   - Description:
 This project creates a neural agent that can interact with users and provide information about the role of a travel agent in the tourism industry.
 We download data from Google Docs, process it and save it into a vector database.
 The neural agent uses language analysis models from OpenAI to answer user questions based on stored information.

+- **Project 5**:
+  - Directory: `Translator from Azerbaijani language to English`
+  - Description:
+This project creates a model that translates text from Azerbaijani into English.
+We use modern machine learning technologies and a special architecture called a transformer to teach the model to understand and translate text.
+The project involves loading data, preparing it and training the model, then testing how well it does the translation using example sentences.

 <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/dad5d025-91c3-43b9-9a3d-1c9266f77cb7" width="500">
 <br><br>